glguy/irc-core/README.md

 * Support for rendering colors and formatting
 * Haskell source code highlighting (/hs)
 * Write your modifications in Haskell ^_^
+* Chanserv automation (automatically requests op from chanserv for privileged commands)

 No SSL?
 =======